modolee/add-env-to-gae-conf/README.md

 ## What is it?

-- It's a script to add environment variables to Google App Engine config file (app.xml)
+- It's a shell script to add environment variables to Google App Engine config file (app.xml)
-- It adds environment variables to `app.xml` at deployment.
+- It add environment variables to `app.xml` at deployment stage.

-## Why did you make it?
+## Why did you made it?

-- Google App Engine config file have been exposing environment variables in plain text.
+- Google App Engine config file have been exposing environment variables in the form of plain text.
-- I just wanted to make it more secure.
+- I wanted it to me more secure.

-## When can I use it?
+## When can I use the script?

 - When you deploy your code to Google App Engine via CD(Continuous Delivery) tool (e.g. Github Actions, Bitbucket pipelines, Circle CI, Etc.)

 ## How do I use it?

-- Add names of environment variable that you want to add to `app.xml` to `.env.array`
+- Add name of environment variables that you want to add to `.env.array` and `app.xml`
 - Add key/value of environment variable in your CD tool settings.
 - Add commands to run this script to your CD tool config file.